Why do Consultants Perform Better than Academic Advisers?

 Chapter 7: Conclusions and Discussion

-7. Conclusions and discussion The analysis of advice practices performed by academic advisers and consultants allows us to now compare their (dis)similarities and to see if they confirm or contradict the ethos for both professions and in both debates.
+The analysis of advice practices performed by academic advisers and consultants allows us to now compare their (dis)similarities and to see if they confirm or contradict the ethos for both professions and in both debates.
 The two comparisons are necessary to triangulate the results.
 When both cases show similar advice practices, the evidence grows that they illustrate the character of consultants and academic advisers.
 When these practices, as visible in advice reports, correspond with the self-reflections of both professions it is further support for the adequacy of the characterization.
 Differences between ethos and practice, or between the practices in the two debates, renders the results more ambiguous, but it also may point to significant statements regarding the real character of either academic advisers or consultants compared to their ethos.
 The results based on triangulation enable a comparison of the performance of both professions.
 The actual practices of advice argumentation in the debates are most important here, but whether consultants and academic advisers argue as they say they do is also relevant.
 A difference between ethos and practice will undermine the ethos and effect disappointing practices because they are not what the clients expect.
 The comparison of performances is necessary to answer the main research question that asks why the market views consultants as better than academic advisers.
 Apparently consultants and academic advisers do something differently.
-That is visible in the two cases, it is visible in their ethos, and it is visible in the way...
+That is visible in the two cases, it is visible in their ethos, and it is visible in the way the professions characterize each...

 You are not authenticated to view the full text of this chapter or article.